open2c/cooler/docs/cli.rst

     Usage: cooler cload [OPTIONS] COMMAND [ARGS]...

-      Create a COOL file from a sorted list of contacts and a list of genomic bins.
+      Create a Cooler from a sorted list of contacts and a list of genomic bins.
       Choose a subcommand based on the format of the input contact list.

     Options:
       --help  Show this message and exit.